SLU logo

 Lab 4 Due

-Nov 13 Mon Lab 5 Discussion Linux Sockets Lab 5 - Network Chat Client
+Nov 22 Fri Lab 5 Discussion Linux Sockets Lab 5 Assigned

-Nov 22 Wed Bell-LaPadula and Biba Models for security
+Dec 06 Fri Bell-LaPadula and Biba Models for security Lab 5 Due

 SLU Git Repository

-All studios and labs will be submitted via individual course Git repositories that are housed at SLU.
-You will find your repository already has a directory structure that provides a place for all lab and studio assignments.
+All studios and labs will be submitted via Github repositories managed through Github Classroom.
+The link for each assignment will create and populate a starter repository for you to submit your code.
 Your work must be in the appropriate location for the instructor to find it and count it for credit.

 Textbook and Class Resources